python/cpython/Doc/c-api/unicode.rst

 .. c:function:: const char* PyUnicode_AsUTF8(PyObject *unicode)

-   As :c:func:`PyUnicode_AsUTF8AndSize`, but does not store the size.
+   Similar to :c:func:`PyUnicode_AsUTF8AndSize`, but does not store the size.

-   Raise an exception if the *unicode* string contains embedded null characters.
-To accept embedded null characters and truncate on purpose at the first null byte, ``PyUnicode_AsUTF8AndSize(unicode, NULL)`` can be used instead.
+   If the *unicode* string contains null characters, the UTF-8 encoded string contains embedded null bytes.
+C functions processing null terminated ``char*`` truncate the string at the first embedded null byte, and so ignore bytes after the null byte.
+The :c:func:`PyUnicode_AsUTF8` function can be used to raise an exception rather than truncating the string.

    .. versionadded:: 3.3